 - 3 If you want to save the query: - a Enter a name in the Name box.
-The Run button changes to Run and Save. - b Select Filter or Script to identify the query type.
+The Run button changes to Run and Save. - b Select Filter or Script to identify the query type. - c Type a description of the query in the Description box.

-- A filter includes only one class.
-A script includes one or more classes. - If you want to include the query on your My Work page, save the report as a script, even if it contains only one class.
-You can create a query if you do not have Create permission for scripts, but you cannot save it. - c Type a description of the query in the Description box.
 The maximum number of characters is 1024. - d In the Category list, select the category in which the query will be saved. - 4 Constraints: As needed, specify criteria to locate the desired requirements.
-See "Attribute Constraints Tab" on page 30 and "Relationship Constraints Tab" on page 34.

-- 5 Display Options: As needed, specify how to display the results.
-See "Display Options Tab" on page 37. - View Script / View Wizard: Click to toggle between the Wizard and Script views of the dialog.
+See "Attribute Constraints Tab" on page 37 and "Relationship Constraints Tab" on page 40. - 5 Display Options: As needed, specify how to display the results.
+See "Display Options Tab" on page 43. - 6 View Script / View Wizard: Click to toggle between the Wizard and Script views of the dialog.

 - 7 Do any of the following: - Public Report: Select this box to make the report public, otherwise the report is private. - Visible for: This option is only available if Public Report is selected.
 If selected, you can choose which groups can access the report.
-If unselected, only the user who created the report can access it. - Editable for: This option is only available if Public Report is selected.
+If unselected, only the user who created the report can access it.

+- Editable for: This option is only available if Public Report is selected.
+By default, this box has all groups selected which have the Create Public right.
+To allow members of groups without this right to edit this report, select the desired groups.
 If selected, you can choose which groups can edit the report.
-If unselected, only the user who created the report can modify it. - Preview: Click this button to run the report without saving the report or closing the dialog. - Run: Click this button to run the report and close the dialog without saving the report. - Save As and Run: Click this button to run and save the report.
+If unselected, only the user who created the report can modify it. - Show in Subcategories: Select this box to make the report accessible for subcategories of the category it was created in. - Preview: Click this button to run the report without saving the report or closing the dialog. - Run: Click this button to run the report and close the dialog without saving the report. - Save As and Run: Click this button to run and save the report.
 The dialog will close.